-All of these factors make 401ks an attractive option for retirement savings.
+All of these factors make a 401k an attractive option for retirement savings.

-- With a traditional 401(k), your contributions are made with pre-tax dollars, and you pay taxes on the money when you withdraw it in retirement.
+- With a traditional 401k, your contributions are made with pretax dollars, and you pay taxes on the money when you withdraw funds in retirement.

-- With a Roth 401(k), your contributions are made with after-tax dollars, but the money grows tax-free, and you don’t have to pay taxes on it when you withdraw it in retirement.
+- With a Roth 401k, your contributions are made with after-tax dollars, but the after-tax contributions grow tax-free, and you don’t have to pay taxes on it when you withdraw it in retirement.

 Employer Contribution Match

-If you’re self-employed, you can still set up a 401(k) plan called a solo 401(k).
-However, some different rules and regulations apply to self-employed 401(k) plans, so be sure to do your research before setting one up.
+If you’re self-employed, you can still set up a 401k plan called a solo 401k.
+However, some different rules and regulations apply to self-employed 401k plans, so research before setting one up.